xvrrr/AI-Creator/readme.md

 🌟 **Key Features:**
 - For the same input video, edit different styles by adapting your prompts

-We showcase two distinct edits of *Interstella* created using AI-Creator.
+We showcase two distinct edits of *Interstella* created using Agentic-AIGC.
 The first version focuses on the theme "love transcending space and time," while the second emphasizes humanity's courage in space exploration.
 Both edits demonstrate how different prompts can shape the narrative and emotional impact of the same source material.

 📝 **Prompt**:
 ```